MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-enable-and-disable-edit-and-continue.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

 ::: moniker range=">=vs-2022"
-You can disable or enable Hot Reload, or Edit and Continue, in the Visual Studio **Options** dialog box at design time. **Hot Reload** works only in debug builds.
+You can disable or enable Hot Reload, previously called Edit and Continue, in the Visual Studio **Options** dialog box at design time. **Hot Reload** works only in debug builds.
 For more information, see [Hot Reload](../debugger/hot-reload.md).
 ::: moniker-end

 ::: moniker range="vs-2019"